Perinatal Mental Health Service

 How long will I have to wait for an appointment?

-We aim to see everyone within six-weeks of referral, the majority we try and see within 2-weeks.
+We aim to see everyone within 6 weeks of referral, the majority we try and see within 2 weeks.
 An appointment will take around one hour.
-You can bring someone with you to the appointment if you wish and of course babies are welcome.
+We want to support you and your family, so please feel free to bring whoever you wish to your appointment.